Castle Combe in the Cotswolds – ultimate guide to visiting

 It is, most definitely, one of my favourite places to be in the world, as well as the UK.
 Castle Combe holds a piece of my heart – and that of many others who visit this pretty Cotswolds village.

 When it comes to things to do and places to stay and eat, how does Castle Combe feature?
-From pubs and restaurants through to events and shops, this Castle Combe guide has you covered.
+From pubs and restaurants through to events and shops, my Castle Combe guide has you covered.

-Discover everything you need to know about this UK village, ensuring you can maximise your visit.
+I’ve visited this village many times as I can’t seem to stay away!
+I’m here to help you discover everything you need to know about this UK village, ensuring you can maximise your visit.

 This may be a tiny village, which many travel itineraries see you scooting through in just an hour.
 But hopefully I will convince you why it’s worth a longer and more relaxed visit.